Email authentication: SPF, DKIM and DMARC out in the wild

 DNSSEC in the wild

-While doing this research I also got whether the domain was using DNSSEC.
+Part of the data that was returned in these queries was also whether the domain was using DNSSEC.
 While not strictly related to email authentication, it does provide a stronger level of trust for the results of a DNS query, which is what all the email authentication above is based on.

 For the Top 100 sites, only 6 of them are using DNSSEC (a 6% implementation rate).
 For the Fortune 500, it’s even worse, at 14, or a 2.8% implementation rate.